 Connecticut Polish American Archive

 The CPAA is a repository of documents related to the history of the Polish American community in the United States, with a special emphasis on the history of Polish Americans in Connecticut and New England.
-It is located in the Elihu Burritt Library at Central Connecticut State University in New Britain, CT, and is an integral part of the Stanislaus A. Blejwas Endowed Chair in Polish and Polish American Studies.
+It is located in the Elihu Burritt Library at Central Connecticut State University in New Britain, Connecticut, and is an integral part of the Stanislaus A. Blejwas Endowed Chair in Polish and Polish American Studies.
 The core of the collection consists of records of Polish American organizations, societies, and institutions.
-The majority of the records pertain to local chapters of national institutions - Polish American Congress, Polish Falcons, all three Polish veteran organizations (Polish Army Veterans Association of America, Polish Veterans of World War II, Inc. and Polish Legion of American Veterans), fraternal (Polish National Alliance, Polish Women's Alliance, Polish Roman Catholic Union), cultural societies (American Council for Polish Culture, Polish Singers Alliance in America), Roman Catholic and the Polish National Catholic Church parishes, charitable organizations, the Polish Junior League, and Polish scouting.
+The majority of the records pertain to local chapters of national institutions, including the Polish American Congress, Polish Falcons, all three Polish veteran organizations (Polish Army Veterans Association of America, Polish Veterans of World War II, Inc. and Polish Legion of American Veterans); fraternal (Polish National Alliance, Polish Women's Alliance, Polish Roman Catholic Union), cultural societies (American Council for Polish Culture, Polish Singers Alliance in America); Roman Catholic and the Polish National Catholic Church parishes; charitable organizations; the Polish Junior League; and Polish scouting.
 Some represent community organizing at the regional, state or town level including political clubs, societies, choirs, Sunday schools, and others.

 The CPAA anniversary booklet collection consists of occasional booklets, programs, and other smaller ephemeral publications issued by Polish American parishes and local organizations, most of them based in New England, although there are many examples from other parts of the United States and Canada.
-In 2009 the CPAA started digitizing this collection and the pamphlets can be viewed at: http://content.library.ccsu.edu/
+In 2009 the CPAA started digitizing this collection and the pamphlets can be viewed at http://content.library.ccsu.edu/.

-The Archive also collects examples of music recordings made by Polish American bands and choirs.
+The archive also collects examples of music recordings made by Polish American bands and choirs.